ESCOMP/CMEPS/doc/source/esmfldsexchange.rst

 cell generated offline would be 0.5 in this case and if ice temperatures of -1.0 and -2.0 in the two cells respectively were mapped to the atmosphere grid, a resulting ice temperature on the atmosphere grid of -1.5 would result.

-Consider the case where one cell has an ice fraction of 0.3 and the other has a fraction of 0.5.
+Consider now the case where one cell has an ice fraction of 0.3 and the other has a fraction of 0.5.
 Mapping the ice fraction to the atmospheric cell results in a value of 0.4.
 If the same temperatures are mapped in the same way, a